SamuraiBarbi/workstation-icarus/README.md

 After reboot we should be able to target the devices to switch drivers on the fly by using the following as examples

+*This command is tells the system to use the NVIDIA driver for the targetted GPU without saving the change permanently.
+This will make the targetted GPU available to the Linux host with Nvidia drivers, and unavailable to  the virtual machine.
+It will not work if you're using Nouveau drivers, only if you're using the proprietary Nvidia drivers.*

 ```bash
 sudo driverctl --nosave set-override 0000:24:00.0 nvidia
 ```

+*This command is tells the system to use vfio-pci for the targetted GPU without saving the change permanently.
+This will make the targetted GPU available to the virtual machine, and unavailable to the Linux host to use.*

 ```bash
 sudo driverctl --nosave set-override 0000:24:00.0 vfio-pci
 ```

+*This command is tells the system to use the Nouveau driver for the targetted GPU without saving the change permanently.
+This will make the targetted GPU available to the Linux host with Nouveau drivers, and unavailable to  the virtual machine.
+It will not work if you're using Nvidia drivers, only if you're using the Nouveau drivers.*

 ```bash
 sudo driverctl --nosave set-override 0000:24:00.0 nouveau
 ```

 Now we need to get the names of our physical disks.
 In my case I have between 4 and 5 different SSDs.
 I'll run the following and copy the output to a text file for later reference
 ```bash